mavryk-network/bake.mavryk.org_content/en/mavbake/tutorials/how-to-troubleshoot.md

    mavbake setup -a --log-level=trace
    ```

-You can add `--log-level=trace` regardless of the setup type that's being attempted, whether it's on Ghostnet or some other testnet.
+You can add `--log-level=trace` regardless of the setup type that's being attempted, whether it's on Basenet or some other testnet.

 ### Blockchain errors
 Sometimes, you will notice that `mavbake info` never seems to show that you are able to fully synchronize your node.
 Upon looking at it you may find that your node is stuck on a certain block.
 This is usually due to a problem with the Mavryk node itself.
 The Mavryk node is a separate process from the MavBake process.
 If you are having issues with the Mavryk node, you can try to restart it with the following command: